cedhorton/post-install-config/README.md

 ![image](https://github.com/cedhorton/post-install-config/assets/173581553/ea340523-ba39-4df0-8f0c-e87a6e98c923)

 <p>
-Added a new role titled "Supreme Admin" and assigned permissions to the role as an admin in osTicket.
+Configured a new role titled "Supreme Admin" and assigned permissions to the role as an admin in osTicket.

  * Admin Panel -> Agents -> Roles
  * Supreme Admin